LINC 60E: EDUCATIONAL APPLICATIONS FOR EMERGING TECHNOLOGIES

 - 4Cs

-- Workforce/Entrepreneurship
+- Workforce/entrepreneurship

 - Evaluative methods

-- Accessibility
+- Accessibility considerations

-- Network considerations
+- Ethical considerations

-- Design and prototype
+- Design and implement projects

 Lab Content